felenitaribeiro/deepRetinotopy_TheToolbox/README.md

-# deepRetinotopy_explain
+# An explainability framework for cortical surface-based deep learning

 This repository contains all source code necessary to replicate our recent work entitled "An explainability framework for cortical surface-based deep learning" available on [arXiv]().
-Note that, this repo is an updated version of [deepRetinotopy](https://github.com/Puckett-Lab/deepRetinotopy).
+Note that, this repo is a modified version of [deepRetinotopy](https://github.com/Puckett-Lab/deepRetinotopy).

 ## Table of Contents